Non-convex Mather's theory and the Conley conjecture on the cotangent bundle of the torus: The case of non-compact supported Hamiltonians

 \section{The case of non-compact supported Hamiltonians}

-A priori our results only deal with compact supported Hamiltoanians.
-However the same truncation tricks as in \cite{STH} allow one extend homogenization to coercive Hamiltonians and to prove the following statements whose proofs are left to the reader
+A priori our results only deal with compact supported Hamiltonians.
+However the same truncation tricks as in \cite{STH} allows one to extend homogenization to coercive Hamiltonians (see section 12 of \cite{STH}) and to prove the following statements whose proofs are left to the reader